-Compared to London, the cost of living in Granada is 34% lower and your money will go further than it would in the UK.
+The cost of living in Granada is lower than in the UK, USA, or Northern Europe.
+And your money will go further here.

-Groceries are almost 30% in Granada than in London, and much of your food can come from local farmer’s markets.
+Groceries are cheaper, and much of your food can come from local farmer’s markets.
 Supermarket prices are competitive too, and there are several well-established chains (such as Carrefour) in the city.

 Utilities aren’t too expensive either.
 In a two-bedroom apartment, for example, you could expect to pay around €118 a month for all utilities.
 This includes heating, electricity, water, and council tax.

 Of course, rent and property prices are important factors if you’re thinking of living in Granada.
 Luckily, neither is particularly high.
-Rent for an inner-city apartment can be around €520 a month, which is almost 75% cheaper than in London.
+Rent for an inner-city apartment can be around €520 a month.

 There is a greater variation in price when buying a property.
-Even so, a central apartment will cost around €2,400 per square metre, with apartments outside the city centre setting you back around €1,800 per square metre.
+Even so, a central apartment will cost around €2,400 per square meter, with apartments outside the city center setting you back around €1,800 per square meter.

 You’ll find even greater bargains in surrounding towns and villages, all of which would still give you good access to the city and its amenities.

-One final consideration, especially while you’re waiting for Spanish residency, is healthcare cover in Spain.
+One final consideration, especially while you’re waiting for Spanish residency, is health insurance in Spain.
 The cost will depend upon your age, health, and chosen plan, but just remember to factor it into your monthly expenses.